WWE News: The Truth Behind Kurt Angle Telling Indie Promoters He Is Returning To WWE

 There is actually nothing concrete to say that Kurt Angle is heading back to WWE even though he has told indie promoters he can no longer accept bookings into April.
 Maybe it’s just wishful thinking on Angle’s part, but it just isn’t happening as of now.

-A few things known for sure is that Kurt Angle is facing Alberto Del Ri soon in an indie match and he has a third match set against Cody Rhodes as confirmed by Yibida.
+A few things known for sure is that Kurt Angle is facing Alberto Del Rio soon in an indie match and he has a third match set against Cody Rhodes as confirmed by Yibida.
 That match with Rhodes is set for March and that’s awfully close to the date for WrestleMania 33 in early April.

-Kurt Angle is one of the most talented wrestlers in the world and one that could still be a huge asset to TNA or ROH or even WWE, but no-one will break the bank for him.
+Kurt Angle is one of the most talented wrestlers in the world and one that could still be a huge asset to TNA or ROH or even WWE, but no one will break the bank for him.
 No matter what Angle has been telling independent promoters, there is nothing to say that he is officially heading back to WWE anytime soon.
 Yes, it could happen at any moment or never at all, but Triple H is going to make sure that it is all done the right way.

 [Featured Image by TNA Impact Wrestling]